niallc/ConcentricGodot_Apr25/README.md

 The current primary focus is on the robust **battle simulation logic** and the **visual battle replay system**.
 While these core components are largely functional, development is ongoing to expand features and refine the overall game.

-![Gameplay Screenshot of Concentric in Godot](art/GameplayScreenshot_small.png) *Note: Ensure `GameplayScreenshot_small.png` is located at `art/GameplayScreenshot_small.png` relative to this README for display on GitHub.*
+![Gameplay Screenshot of Concentric in Godot](art/GameplayScreenshot_small.png)

 ## Current Status
 * In active development.